 For these reasons, Lewis & Clark places a strong emphasis on language and cultural studies, requiring all students to demonstrate basic competency in a foreign language.

-Eight languages are offered at Lewis & Clark.
+Nine languages are offered at Lewis & Clark.
 Because of our location, we are particularly interested in the Pacific Rim, and therefore offer programs in Japanese, Chinese, and Russian, in addition to French, German, Spanish, Arabic, Latin and Classical Greek.
 Courses in language, literature, and culture are available, as are courses in literature in translation.
-Course enrollment is limited to 25 students, and most sections do not exceed 20 students.
+Course enrollment is usually 19 students.

-Students may explore their interest in language and culture in one of two ways: they can focus on one language and major in French studies, German studies, or Hispanic studies; or they can combine two languages and receive a Foreign Languages major (recommended for those interested in mastering more than one language).
+Students may explore their interest in language and culture in one of two ways: they can focus on one language and major in French studies, German studies, or Hispanic studies; or they can combine two languages and receive a World Languages major (recommended for those interested in mastering more than one language).
 Both options are often pursued in conjunction with another major, such as international affairs or psychology.
-Students of Chinese and Japanese may combine their language study with other fields to complete an interdisciplinary major or minor in East Asian studies.
-In addition, minors are offered in Classical Studies, Latin American studies, Chinese, Japanese, and Russian.
+Students of Chinese and Japanese may combine their language study with other fields to complete an interdisciplinary major or minor in Asian studies.
+In addition, minors are offered in Classical Studies, Latin American studies, Chinese, Japanese, Russian and French.

 Since the department strongly believes that learning in the classroom must be supplemented with learning in the field, we require all majors to study abroad.
 Overseas study provides a unique opportunity for students to improve their language skills and experience the culture being studied.
 Semester programs are offered in Chile, China, Dominican Republic, Ecuador, France, Japan, Russia, Senegal, and Spain.
-Full-year programs are available in Munich, Germany; Nancy/Strasbourg, France; Santiago/Santo Domingo, Dominican Republic; Santiago/Valparaiso, Chile; Beijing/Harbin, China; and Osaka, Japan.
+Full-year programs are available in Munich, Germany; Strasbourg, France; Santiago/ Dominican Republic; Santiago/Valparaiso, Chile; Beijing/Harbin, China; and Seinan Gakuin, Osaka Gakuin and Tokyo in Japan.

 A major in the department prepares graduates to enter a variety of fields, including international business, academics, diplomacy, and humanitarian work.
 Students who combine their language study with other fields or who continue their studies at graduate school may find a career in journalism, medicine, social work, politics, translation, or teaching.